Veerhan-glitch/KMeans-Segmentation-from-Scratch/README.md

 - [How to use](#how-to-use)
 - [Contributing](#contributing)

-## What is k Means clustering algorithm and how does it work?
+## What is kMeans clustering algorithm and how does it work?
 K-Means clustering is a popular unsupervised machine learning algorithm used for data segmentation and clustering.
 It is primarily used to group data points into clusters based on their similarity or proximity.

 ### Example: